Welcome to Southeastern Massachusetts Pine Barrens Alliance (SEMPBA)!

 IMG_3297

-Working with stakeholders, develop a forest management outline for a small preserve:
+Working with stakeholders, the the intern will develop a forest management outline for a small preserve:

 • Learn how to conduct Forest and Biological Inventories and apply them in the field.